Follow TV Tropes

 • Avoid the Dreaded G Rating: Well, probably PG in this case, but Gramercy insisted on having a handful of foul words used during the film so the MPAA would bump the rating up to PG-13 and help the film attract a wider audience.note

-• The bots have been upgraded too, Crow's arms actually move when he uses the pickaxe and he can tilt his entire head up to look at Mike and Servo.
-In one of the deleted scenes he even convincingly plays the harmonica!
-Servo is actually seen hovering as Mike climbs down a ladder (rather than being an Informed Attribute like in the show) and Gypsy...
-Well, she has a fresh coat of paint.
+• The bots have been upgraded, too.
+Crow's arms actually move when he uses the pickaxe, and he can tilt his entire head up to look at Mike and Servo.
+In one of the deleted scenes, he even convincingly plays the harmonica.
+Servo is actually seen hovering as Mike climbs down a ladder (rather than being an Informed Attribute like in the show) and Gypsy... well, she has a fresh coat of paint.

 • Brain Bleach: Mike's reaction to Servo's underwear collection.

-• Brick Joke: The original ending had Crow returning to trying to tunnel out of the satellite, this time with the chainsaw he found in Servo's room.
+• Brick Joke: The original ending has Crow returning to trying to tunnel out of the satellite, this time with the chainsaw he found in Servo's room.
 This had to be cut because the focus groups found the original ending too long.note

 • Captain Oblivious: When Crow pickaxes his way through the hull and Continuous Decompression threatens to suck them all into space, he asks for the blueprints to his plan — meaning he actually did think this through, just... not well enough.
 Once the paper flies into his face: